Early Years

 2013: Drip Irrigation

-Kathiwada gets its first drip-irrigation project and we set-up a training institute for farmers to learn modern techniques of organic farming.
+Kathiwada gets its first drip-irrigation project and we set-up a training institute for farmers to learn the modern techniques of irrigation based agriculture thanks to technology giants such as Rivulis and Jain Irrigation.

 2014: Raaj Mahal in all its Glory

-Kathwiada Raaj Mahal is finally complete and we open our doors to a select audience as an experiment for rural heritage tourism.
+Kathiwada Raaj Mahal is finally complete and we open our doors to discerning clients as an experiment for rural heritage tourism and farm tourism.
 It worked.
-Our campus now employs over 30 families for tourism and farming related activities that directly impact Raaj Mahal guests.
+Our campus now employs over 30 families for tourism and farming related activities that directly empower these households.

 2014-2015: Lagaan & Bat Aid